tapframe/NuvioStreamsAddon/DOCUMENTATION.md

 - Cookies expire after some time, so you might need to repeat this process occasionally
 - Each account gets its own 100GB monthly quota
 - Using your own cookie gives you access to 4K/HDR/DV content
-- With a personal cookie, streams will be faster and show the ⚡ lightning emoji
+- With a personal cookie, streams will be faster and display a lightning indicator in the UI

-### 6️⃣ Start the Addon
+### 6. Start the Addon

 Now that you've configured everything, you can start the addon: